A firm can acquire operating assets by promising a seller to pay cash in the future and, in this way, creating a liability.

-The cost of an asset acquired in this manner is equal to the present value of the future cash payments computed with an interest rate realistic for the circumstances.
+The cost of an asset acquired in this way is equal to the present value of the future cash payments, as calculated using an interest rate that is realistic depending on the circumstances.

 If a reliable fair value of the asset is known, that amount can be used for both the asset and the liability.

-Assumed liabilities are treated the same way as newly created liabilities if there is a material effect from discounting the future flows at a rate realistic for the circumstances existing at the date of the transaction.
+Assumed liabilities are treated the same way as newly created liabilities if there is a material effect from discounting the future flows at a rate that is realistic for the circumstances existing at the date of the transaction.

-A liability is also created when the firm enters into a lease contract that is in substance a purchase.
+A liability is also created when a firm enters a lease contract that is in substance a purchase.
 It is sufficient for the present discussion to observe that these leases are recorded by creating an asset and a liability account.